strontic/strontic.github.io/xcyclopedia/library/diskpart.exe-46E1617553370612F5EE81D460B91318.md

 ## Possible Misuse

 *The following table contains possible examples of `diskpart.exe` being misused.
-While `diskpart.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `diskpart.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --